 An online resource that teaches most variants of spoken Arabic – Egyptian, Levantine, Moroccan, Saudi, and more – and helps you learn the language naturally.
 The lessons are very authentic as they’re all created by native Arabic speakers.
 Unfortunately, Talk in Arabic isn’t very comprehensive and falls short of its potential.
 Read the full review here.

 *Coming Soon!* One of the most popular free language sources, Duolingo offers fun, bite-sized lessons of Arabic.
 5 minutes a day is supposed to be enough to develop solid reading, writing, and speaking skills.
 It is easy to use and it feels like you’re playing a game.
 Unlocking new levels and earning virtual coins keeps you motivated and, if we are to believe to the authors, 34 hours of Duolingo are equally valuable as one semester in the university.

 A language learning social network that enables you to talk to or have your writing corrected by a native Arabic speaker for free on their website or the mobile app.
 There are also Premium Membership features like grammar lessons, vocabulary trainer, offline mode, and certification (from beginner level A1 up to upper intermediate level B2).
+I found Busuu to be great for getting feedback from a native speaker, but not worth paying for a subscription.
 Read the full review of Busuu.

 This is a free and popular method to study Arabic online.
 In many ways, it’s similar to Michel Thomas with the teacher helping a student learn the language, but without the price tag.
 With 38 lessons available, it’s a great introduction to Arabic.
 Review.